vladstudennikov/queueManagementSystem/README.md

 #### Facade:

-All methods from all classes described above are added to 1 class - BusinessLogic.
+All methods from all classes described above are added to 1 class - `BusinessLogic`.
 This class is needed to make it simpler to work with logic of the app on its upper layers.